Tisch Future Artists

 Students may be contacted for additional materials, an audition, or an interview.
 Please visit the Tisch Special Programs website for full Future Artists admissions requirements.

-Future Artists is offered as 8 distinct artistic tracks.
+Future Artists is offered in 7 distinct artistic tracks.
 Explore the options below and apply to the track of your interest.

 Future Dancers & Dancemakers